Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{MACS\,J2129.4$-$0741}

-MACS\,J2129.4$-$0741 (MACS2129), located at $z=0.589$, is optimized with a total of 17 systems (53 multiple images and 53 lensing constraints), where 13 systems have a spectroscopic redshift confirmation \citep[][]{zitrin2015, caminha2019,jauzac2021} and the remaining 4 systems redshifts are optimized within the model.
-The mass model includes 2 cluster-scale potentials to describe the overall mass distribution of the cluster.
-Adding to that, a total of 293 cluster member galaxies are fitted with a scaling relation (as described in \autoref{sec.clustermemberselection}) optimizing 2 parameters.
+MACS\,J2129.4$-$0741 (MACS2129), located at $z=0.589$, is optimized with a total of 17 lensed source galaxies (53 multiple images and 53 lensing constraints), where 13 source galaxies have a spectroscopic redshift confirmation \citep[][]{zitrin2015, Caminha2019,jauzac2021} and the remaining 4 source redshifts are optimized within the model.
+The mass model includes two cluster-scale potentials to describe the overall mass distribution of the cluster.
+A total of 293 cluster member galaxies are fitted with a scaling relation optimizing two parameters.
+The reference luminosity $L^*$ used in this relation is associated with the BCG of the cluster (F814W = 17.94).
 Five cluster galaxies are also modeled independently due to their proximity to multiple images \citep[all details can be found in][]{jauzac2021}.
 Newly identified multiple images do not require the independent modeling of other cluster members.
 Our mass model is optimized using the \Lenstool\ software \citep{jullo07}.
+The best-fit rms is $0\farcs79$.
 The masses enclosed within 200\,kpc and 500\,kpc are $\sim 1.84\times10^{14}M_{\odot}$ and $\sim5.32\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraph.